mintedreward/heartmail/stamps-specs/sw-2004-paymail-signatures-without-revocation.md

 The new message is the message we sign using the Stamps digital signature algorithm.

-The private key used should be the private key corresponding to the paymail's identity public key.
+The private key used should be the private key corresponding to the email2's identity public key.

 When encoded, the signature can be encoded in compact base64 format.